Common Theme and Community Read

 Scholarship Opportunity for Edmonds CC

-The Edmonds Community College Foundation sponsors two $1,300 scholarships (Running Start scholarship amount is $750 each), and several smaller scholarships (to be used for Spring quarter tuition) which will be awarded in February 2016.
+The Edmonds Community College Foundation sponsors two $1,300 scholarships (Running Start scholarship amount is $750 each), and several smaller scholarships (to be used for Spring quarter tuition) which will be awarded in February 2017.
 To apply for a scholarship, Edmonds CC students read the selected book and then create a project addressing any of the key themes of the book.
 Learn more about the Community Read Scholarship.